-Investors fear a slowdown in PC manufacturing late this year and in 2012 after flooding in Thailand severely disrupted production of hard drives, a key component in computers.
+Investors fear a slowdown in PC manufacturing through 2012 after flooding in Thailand severely disrupted production of hard drives, a key component in computers.

-The shortage of hard drives will force Dell to prioritize toward higher-value customers and products, Gladden said.
+The shortage of hard drives will force Dell to prioritize towards higher-value customers and products, Gladden said.

-During the third quarter, desktop PC revenue slid 6 percent to $3.4 billion as Dell's sales to consumers fell 6 percent.
+Desktop PC revenue slid 6 percent to $3.4 billion (2.1 billion pounds) as Dell's sales to consumers fell 6 percent over the same period.